mansi-9/You-Tube-Video-Downloader/README.md

 # You-Tube-Video-Downloader
-Just copy the link of the you tube video and click on download button and it would be downloaded in the folder specified in the code.
+Just copy and paste the link of the YouTube video and click on download button and it would be downloaded in the folder specified in the code.